Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Two Oceans Aquarium

-In the morning, we walked to the Two Oceans Aquarium, located at the V&A Waterfront, very close to the apartment where we stayed.
+In the morning, we walked to the Two Oceans Aquarium, located at the V&A Waterfront, just a short walk from the apartment where we stayed.
 It’s a great option if you’re traveling with kids or if you’re really into marine life.
-I admit I only went for the kids, since I’ve already had my share of aquarium visits — here on the blog I’ve written about the aquariums in Seville, Lisbon, and the marine aquarium of the Rosario Islands, Colombia (but trust me, I’ve been to many more!).
+I admit I only went for the kids, since I’ve had my fair share of aquarium visits — here on the blog I’ve written about the aquariums in Seville, Lisbon, and the marine aquarium of the Rosario Islands, Colombia (but trust me, I’ve been to many more!).

-The Aquarium is based on the meeting point of two oceans, the Atlantic and the Indian, showcasing the marine life of both ecosystems and the increasingly urgent challenges faced by the oceans.
-There are giant tanks with sharks, turtles, and thousands of fish in all colors — in short, a well-structured aquarium that delivers on its purpose.
+The aquarium takes its name from the meeting point of two oceans, the Atlantic and the Indian, showcasing the marine life of both ecosystems and the increasingly urgent challenges faced by the oceans.
+There are giant tanks with sharks, turtles, and thousands of fish in all colors — in short, a well-put-together aquarium that delivers on its promise.

 Here is the link to the official website of the Two Oceans Aquarium.